replikativ/datahike/README.md

 ## Commercial support

-We can provide commercial support with [lambdaforge](http://lambdaforge.io).
+We are happy to provide commercial support with [lambdaforge](http://lambdaforge.io).
 If you are interested in a particular feature, please let us know.

 ## License